amandazwz/Indian-food101/README.md

 2- I want to combine the nutritional data of each dish to the nutritional value to the food data set

-3- And we set a specific value like cholesterol or calories to group healthy or unhealthy food dishes
+3- And we set a specific value like cholesterol or calories to group healthy or unhealthy food dishes 4- Compare the correlation between the nutrition value between indian food dishes and the food data set.